Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Numerical Results

 \subsection{Multi-User System}

-Fig. \ref{figure_5} illustrates the convergence behavior of the proposed algorithms.
-Specifically, the convergence behavior of the objective function in (\textbf{P2-8}) is shown in Fig. \ref{figure_5}(a).
-The red and blue curves represent different expansion schemes for $u(\mu_2,\kappa)$ in eq. (\ref{eq60}), corresponding to the first-order and second-order Taylor expansions, respectively.
-It can be observed that although the first-order Taylor expansion scheme does not guarantee the monotonic increasing property of the overall objective function (as will be shown in Fig. \ref{figure_5}(c)), it achieves significantly faster convergence speed on (\textbf{P2-8}) compared to the using second-order Taylor expansion, while both approaches converge to the same optimal value.
-Fig. \ref{figure_5}(b) shows the convergence behavior of the objective function in (\textbf{P2-4}), and in Fig. \ref{figure_5}(c), the convergence of \textbf{Algorithm} \textbf{\ref{algorithm5}} for different $N$ and $K$ is demonstrated.
+Fig. \ref{figure_9} illustrates the convergence behavior of the proposed algorithms.
+Specifically, the convergence behavior of the objective function in (\textbf{P2-8}) is shown in Fig. \ref{figure_9}(a).
+The red and blue curves represent different expansion schemes for $u(\mu_2,\kappa)$ in (\ref{sec3D_eq14}), corresponding to the first-order and second-order Taylor expansions, respectively.
+It can be observed that the first-order Taylor expansion scheme achieves significantly faster convergence speed on (\textbf{P2-8}) compared to the using second-order Taylor expansion, while both approaches converge to the same optimal value, thus, the first-order Taylor expansion scheme is adopted in the subsequent simulations, and its numerical stability under different expansion points is shown in Fig. \ref{figure_9}(b).
+Fig. \ref{figure_9}(c) shows the convergence behavior of the objective function in (\textbf{P2-4}), and in Fig. \ref{figure_9}(d), the convergence of \textbf{Algorithm} \textbf{\ref{algorithm4}} for different $N$ and $K$ is demonstrated.
 The threshold $\epsilon_2$ to terminate the algorithm has been set to $10^{-6}$.
-As shown in Fig. \ref{figure_5}(c), the overall algorithm converges rapidly with both first- and second-order Taylor expansions.
-However, given the faster convergence rate of the first-order Taylor expansion when solving (\textbf{P2-8}), it is adopted in the subsequent simulations.
+As shown in Fig. \ref{figure_9}(d), the overall algorithm converges with a small number of iterations under both first- and second-order Taylor expansions.